sarashamas/docs-calendar/docs/api/methods/js_eventcalendar_addevent_method.md

 ### Description

-@short: Adds new event (without opening an editor)
+@short: Adds a new event (without opening an editor)

 ### Usage